cmu-phil/py-tetrad/README.md

 * Added methods in TetradSearch.py to run the Markov checker in Tetrad.
 * Added pseudoinverse options to relevant scores and tests in TetradSearch.py.

-We will update the Javadocs once the new version is published on 2024-1-31.

 # Install

 1. It is necessary to have a JDK installed for version 17+.
 See our Wiki article, [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).